You are here: Start » User Interface » Creating Deep Learning Model

 3. Setting training parameters

-• Patch size – the size of an image part that will be analyzed with one pass through the neural network.
-It should be significantly bigger than any feature of interest, but not too big – as the bigger the patch size, the more difficult and time consuming is the training process.
+• Feature size – the size of an image part that will be analyzed with one pass through the neural network.
+It should be significantly bigger than any item of interest, but not too big, – as the bigger the feature size, the more difficult and time consuming the training process is.

 • Stopping conditions – define when the training process should stop.